-Including Categories in your feed is highly recommended for both Faceting and Searchable data.
+Including Categories in your feed is highly recommended for both Filtering and Searchable data.
 These assignments are also required for Searchspring Category Navigation.
-It is recommended to provide both Category IDs and Category Names in the feed, though using a full Hierarchy Path to those Category assignments:
+It is recommended to provide both Category IDs and Category Names in the feed as two different fields, using a full Hierarchy Path for the Category Name assignments:

 Accessories>Jewelry>Necklaces|New Arrivals|Gifts For Her>Necklaces

-Any non-Faceted data which you wish to be Searchable within the Searchspring Results: Search Keywords, Child SKUs, Product Descriptions.
+Any non-Filtered data which you wish to be Searchable within the Searchspring Results: Search Keywords, Child SKUs, Product Descriptions.

 If your Product Listing items ever show multiple Prices as part of your item display logic, then each of those pricing data points must exist in the feed: Retail Price, Quantity-Based Pricing, Promotional Discounts